ru-museum/jis-barcode-lualatex/README.md

-# jis-barcode-latex
+# jis-barcode-luatex-ja
-HOW TO Make JIS-Barcode(ja) with latex.
+HOW TO Use JIS-Barcode(ja) with LuaTeX-ja.